Graylog2/documentation/pages/faq.rst

 Raise the Java Heap
 -------------------
-If you need to raise the Java Heap of the Graylog Server or Elasticsearch in a System that runs as virtual appliances you can use :ref:`the advanced settings <graylog_ctl_advanced>`.

-On Systems that are installed with :ref:`DEB / APT <operating_package_DEB-APT>` this setting can be made in ``/etc/default/graylog-server``.
+On Systems that run as virtual appliances or are installed with :ref:`DEB / APT <operating_package_DEB-APT>` this setting can be made in ``/etc/default/graylog-server``.

 Systems that are installed with :ref:`RPM / YUM / DNF <operating_package_rpm-yum-dnf>` the file is found in ``/etc/sysconfig/graylog-server``.